aaron maxwell's web space

 Articles and Essays

 Multiple technical, professional and personal development essays published at http://redsymbol.net/articles/.
 Wrote many marketing-serving articles for the Mobile Web Up blog.
 Chief editor of the mobile business newsletter.
 Quoted in important industry publications including Mashable, Inc.com, ReadWriteWeb, most of which are documented at http://mobilewebup.com/in-the-news/.
-Wrote contributed and well-received article for http://mashable.com/2011/02/24/mobile-app-dev-cost/.
+Wrote well-received articles for Mashable.
 Wrote technical essays on cloud computing implementation using Amazon Web Services at the AWS Journal, with cloud computing software shared online.

 Education